raitechnology/raikv/README.md

 $ sudo usermod -a -G raikv username
 ```

-to use the memory created by `kv_server`, or a change should be made to
+The group raikv allows other processes to use the memory created by
+`kv_server`.
+If owner permissions are needed instread of group permissions, a
-run with the argument `-o ugo+rw` or with the appropriate owner permissions.
+change should be made to run with the argument `-o ugo+rw` or with the
-These are set in the `/lib/systemd/system/raikv.service` file.
+appropriate owner permissions.
+These are set in the

-The sysv shared memory can map using 1G or 2M page size.
-The alternative is to
-mount a ram file system with hugepages and use the mmap facility, or the posix
-facility in the case of /dev/shm.
+`/lib/systemd/system/raikv.service` file.

 ```console
 $ sudo systemctl start raikv